vikash-india/UnixNotes2Myself/linux/commands/host.md

-# Description: host - DNS Lookup Utility
+# Description: The host Command

 ### Notes
 * The host tool is a simple utility for performing DNS lookups.